 Holden is acutely aware of whether or not people are being authentic, which is why it’s rather strange that he allows himself to “shoot the bull.”
 This again suggests that he isn’t all that self-aware, since he doesn’t hold himself to the same rigorous standards to which he holds everyone else.
 The fact that he thinks about the ducks in the Central Park lagoon is also noteworthy, since it hints at his resistance to change—as he considers where they go during the winter, he grapples with the idea that living beings must constantly adapt to the world, something he himself has trouble doing.

-Mr. Spencer asks why Holden failed out of two other prep schools (Whooton and Elkton Hills).
-Thinking Spencer wouldn’t understand, Holden tells him only that it’s a long story.
-But privately he says he wanted out of Elkton Hills because he was “surrounded by phonies,” especially the headmaster who only gave his time to the wealthier, better-looking parents.
+As Holden goes on at length, Mr. Spencer cuts him off and asks how he feels about failing out of Pencey.
+He also points out that Holden left Elkton Hills and Whooton, and he asks why this is the case.
+Thinking Spencer wouldn’t understand, Holden tells him only that it’s a long story, though he privately tells the reader that he wanted out of Elkton Hills because he was “surrounded by phonies,” especially the headmaster, who only gave his time to the wealthier, better-looking parents.

 That Holden left Elkton Hills voluntarily is significant, since it underscores just how much he dislikes being “surrounded by phonies.”
 Of course, readers have just seen that Holden is often rather phony himself, but this doesn’t bother him because he’s primarily concerned with whether or not other people are authentic or honest about who they are.
 For this reason, he can’t stand the idea of somebody like his former headmaster paying more attention to wealthy parents than anyone else.